snipeso/preprocessing/docs/ICA.md

 ![](./images/ICA/Heartbeat.PNG)
-This is what an ideal hearbeat component can look like.  it has a gradient from one edge to the other of the topoplot, and then in the top-right plot it is characterized by regularly occuring little spikes.
+This is what an ideal hearbeat component can look like.
+It has a gradient from one edge to the other of the topoplot, and then in the top-right plot it is characterized by regularly occuring little spikes.
 The power spectrum is also a little wonky.

 <p>&nbsp;</p>